I went through the American education system and I found it to be severely lacking in many aspects.

 By creating a benchmark, we absolutely raise standards for that particular subject.
 But, let's imagine a situation where your school only gets funds if 70% of students hit their English and math benchmarks.
 What do you think will be focused on the most?
 English and math obviously.
 This alone doesn't seem bad, but it does cause plenty of issues.
 Primarily the issue that it doesn't allow for slower learning students to actually grasp the concepts.
 If 30% of students are really slow learners, then why bother trying to help them understand?
 It would be a waste of time, and it would lead to other students not learning, which would ruin funding.

-Not only does this reduce graduates who are actually productive outside of school, but it also reduces the ability for students to effectively finance their secondary education.
+Not only does this reduce graduates who are actually productive outside of school, but it also reduces the ability of students to effectively finance their secondary education.

 Whitman's poem entices readers to sit down and think about these questions: How do you feel at work?
 What makes you unique?
 I encourage you to think about these questions often, to see how you change in your life.